psimatis/RStarTree/README.md

 $ ./runAllTests.sh
 ```
 The `tests/` directory includes tests for the R*-Tree (e.g., comparing query results against a linear scan).
-To compile and execute them, simply run `runAllTests.sh`.
+Run `runAllTests.sh` to compile and execute them.
-Each test's details are documented within its corresponding `.cpp`.
+Test details are documented within the corresponding `.cpp` files.

 ## Classes